uofa-cmput404/uofa-cmput404.github.io/content/pages/outline202401.md

 Unless otherwise instructed by an instructor, **this course requires attendance in-person or via Zoom during the scheduled lectures and labs.** Some lectures or labs require in-person attendance, like the last lab for presentations, and for exams.

+* **Most Lectures** will be given in **hybrid** format.
+The lecture will be given in the lecture room on campus.
+At the same time, the lecture will also be streamed via Zoom and a recording of the lecture content will be made.
+    * Lecture recordings will be available **on request only**.
+If you want a lecture recording, you must contact the instructor.
+    * Students are expected to attend during the lecture either on Zoom or in-person.
+    * **Presentations and Guest Lectures** will be given **in-person only.**
+* **Most lab sessions** will be available in a hybrid format: you may attend either in-person or online.
+    * For group projects, the entire group must be online, or the entire group must be in-person.
+    * For **group presentation**, you must present **in-person**.
+* **Exams** must be taken **in-person**.
+They will not be online.
+You must bring your Student ID (One Card).
+* **Scheduled office hours** will be available **in-person**.
+    * Additional **office appointments** will be conducted **online** (usually Zoom, maybe Google Meet).
+Email the instructor to set up an appointment.

-**Recordings of Synchronous Activities**:
+### Recordings of Synchronous Activities

-Please note that class times for this course **will be recorded**.
-Recordings of this course will be used for the purposes of allowing students who missed class due to illness to review missed lectures, for review before the final exam, and will be disclosed to other students enrolled in this section of the class, all instructors and teaching assistants.
+* Please note that class times for this course will be recorded.
+Recordings of this course will be used for the purposes of accommodating students who experienced illness, domestic affliction, improving accessibility and will be disclosed to other students enrolled in this section of the class, teaching assistants, university officials, and other professors in the CS department.
-Students have the right to not participate in the recording and are advised to turn off their cameras and audio prior to recording; they can still participate through text-based chat.
+* Students have the right to not participate in the recording and are advised to turn off their cameras and audio prior to recording; they can still participate through text-based chat.
 It is recommended that students remove all identifiable and personal belongings from the space in which they will be participating.
-Recordings will be made available until Dec.
-31, 2023, etc. and accessible by eClass, Google Drive, or Zoom Cloud Storage.
+* Recordings will be kept until the end of the semester and accessible by eClass, Google Drive, or Zoom Cloud Storage.
 Please direct any questions about this collection to the instructor of this course.
+* Recordings will be made available only to students who are unable to attend in person or via Zoom at the time of the leture due to incapacitating illness, severe domestic affliction, duty to accommodate or other compelling reasons.

+### In Case of Emergency

 However, **in the case that some parts of the class are moved on-line,** for example due to an emergency the following will apply: